napari/napari/docs/developers/documentation/docs_template.md

 viewer.dims.current_step = (25, 0, 1)
 nbscreenshot(viewer)
 ```

+Note how we've included the `nbscreenshot` import in this hidden cell.
+Even though in the
+example above we imported `nbscreenshot` to show its functionality, you should place the
+import in a hidden cell when you write your documentation.

 Here are some examples of settings you might want to use in a hidden input cell to make your screenshot look pretty:
 - window resizing (as above)